What is zero-day exploit?

 Zero-day attack definition

 Zero-day attacks are, apparently, the cyberattacks that include the use of zero-day vulnerabilities.
-The severity level of these attacks and the impact on the target may be different, but the main characteristics of such attacks are their unpredictability.
+The severity level of these attacks and the impact on the target may differ, but their unpredictability is the main characteristic of such attacks.
 While you may protect your system or network from classic attacks using known breaches or design flaws, it is impossible to predict the zero-day attack.

 Exactly, at the stage when brute force or malware spreading in the network is happening, it is quite easy to detect the malware presence if the security specialist knows that something is going on.
 However, crooks who do more than just ciphering the files with ransomware and asking for the ransom know how to circumvent the possibility of being detected.
 Obfuscation, disguising the activity as one from a legitimate program, creating the distraction - these are only the basic actions crooks may apply to reach their target.